 - 1. Download your own list of molecules/ions from the Post-Lab Questions link of our Web Site when you get to lab.
 You will not be working with a partner. - 2.
 Obtain a model kit and report sheet from Lab Services. - 3.
 Transfer the formulas for the molecules/ions that have been assigned to you, in order, to the report sheet.
 When you turn in your report sheet, be sure this list is attached. - 4.
 Take your time.
 Learning this now, while you have the model kit, handout, and three hours of dedicated time will make life much easier for you when you are studying for the next exam. - 5.
 Determine the number of valence electrons on the molecule/ion. - 6.
 Draw the Lewis structure for the molecule/ion using lines for shared pairs of electrons and dots for unshared electrons. - 7.
 Build the model.
 Have your TA initial that you have built the model.
 This (that you built a model) is the only thing your TA will be checking.
 Your TA is not responsible for making sure that you built the correct model. - 8.
 Determine the electron geometry and molecular geometry of the molecule/ion.
 Use the appropriate terms to describe each. - 9.
-Determine the hybrid orbitals used by the central atom according to valence bond theory. - 10.
-Determine the polarity of the molecule/ion. - 11.
+Determine the polarity of the molecule/ion. - 10.
 Again, take your time.
-Examine the shape of the model and see how the terms used to describe the electron geometry, hybrid orbitals, and molecular geometry of the molecule/ion correspond with the model's shape.
-See how the shape helps you decide on the polarity of the molecule/ion. - 12.
-Repeat for each assigned molecule/ion. - 13.
-Review the names for all molecular geometries, including those for structures you were not assigned. - 14.
+Examine the shape of the model and see how the terms used to describe the electron geometry and molecular geometry of the molecule/ion correspond with the model's shape.
+See how the shape helps you decide on the polarity of the molecule/ion. - 11.
+Repeat for each assigned molecule/ion. - 12.
+Review the names for all molecular geometries, including those for structures you were not assigned. - 13.
 After you have completed all ten of the assigned molecules/ions and reviewed all molecular geometries: turn in your report sheet, put all your materials away, return your model kit to Lab Services, and pick up a quiz.
 Go directly to the center lab bench in your laboratory and, using only your brain and a pencil (no handouts, models, or human help), complete and turn in your quiz.